RybalkoValeriy/vue-blog/in-progress.md

  - [x] get project example + import vue 2 doc from work OneNoe acc
  - [x] init mock server to get data
  - [x] resolve issue with load topics * app
- - [ ] create link to open by topic - articles
+ - [x] create link to open by topic - articles
+ - [ ] show Articles by singed UserId, show user in panel as logIn User
  - [ ] use ArticleDetails to show one opened article
  - [ ] articles entity load from signed-in user
  - [x] continue add the loadingAllTopics on load app.